 We assume the population of female California sea lions in central California are year-round populations.
-From an accounting perspective it is easier to assume the populations of male California sea lions in the Salish Sea (Bigg 1985, Jeffries et al. 2014), Columbia River (Robin Brown pers comm.), and coastal populations of Oregon and Washington are residents of those area, and they migrate to the central California area during their periods of absence during the breeding in May and June.
-In addition to the seasonal movements to the breeding colonies in California, there is a dip in the abundance of sea lion during the winter in the Salish Sea and Columbia Rivers.
-During this time we assume that the sea lion move to the bays and estuaries along the outer coast of Washington and Oregon.
+From an accounting perspective it is easier to assume the populations of male California sea lions in the Salish Sea (Bigg 1985, Jeffries et al. 2014), Columbia River (Robin Brown pers comm.), and coastal populations of Oregon and Washington are residents of those area, and they migrate to the central California area during their breeding periods in May and June.
+In addition to the seasonal movements to the breeding colonies in California, there is a dip in the abundance of sea lions during the winter in the Salish Sea and Columbia Rivers.
+During this time we assume that the sea lion move to the bays and estuaries along the outer coast of Washington and Oregon (Pers.
+Comm.
+Jon Scordino).

 Steller sea lions

-Similar to the California sea lion populations, it is easier to assume the populations of Steller sea lions in the Salish Sea (Bigg 1985, Jeffries et al. 2014) and Columbia River (Stansell et al. 2010, Robin Brown pers comm.).
+Similar to the California sea lion populations, it is easier to assume the populations of Steller sea lions in the Salish Sea (Bigg 1985, Jeffries et al. 2014) and Columbia River (Stansell et al. 2010, Robin Brown pers comm.) are residents that migrate to adjacent areas during periods of absence.
 However, since we do not know exactly where they migrate to when they are absent (Bigg 1985) we have chosen to assume that they move to the bays and estuaries on the outer coasts of Washington, Oregon, and Vancouver Island.

 Chinook salmon production

 The variable that describes the recruitment of Chinook salmon to the areas where predation occurs is Rh,r,o,y.
-There are two files containing the raw data related to smolt production: Smolt_AllData.csv which is the hatchery production, and WildProduction.csv which is the estimates wild production based on the escapement estimates.
+There are two files containing the raw data related to smolt production: Smolt_AllData.csv which is the hatchery production, and WildProduction.csv which are the estimates wild production based on the escapement data.
 The data are read in with the wrapper create_Rhroy.r.
 A summary of the wild and hatchery production is in the worksheet “Table_SmoltProduction” in the appendixTables.csv file.

 There are two sources of Chinook salmon production – hatchery and natural origin fish.
 Estimates of hatchery production were determined using the RMIS database (RMIS 2012).
 There are a number of ways to generate the abundance of out migrating smolts.
 We used the “Adclipped Releases” database (see Figure 1, a screen of the options we selected) and selected only Chinook salmon releases.
 Although the database is labeled Adclipped releases, it includes an estimate of both adclipped and unmarked releases.
 Using the “release_location_rmis_region” field in the RMIS database we were able to map the release data to the areas in our model (Table 3).

 There is no database for wild smolt production.
 To estimate the annual smolt production we compiled escapement data for natural spawners in the tributaries along the west coast based on reports from Department of Fisheries and Oceans (2014), Pacific Fishery Management Council (2016), PACIFIC SALMON COMMISSION JOINT SALMON (2016) (Table 4).
-With the exception of the Canadian stocks, most of the escapement estimates are available as downloadable Excel files from the websites.
+With the exception of the Canadian stocks, most of the escapement estimates are available as downloadable Excel files from management websites.
 In the case of the Canadian stocks we had to digitize the escapement figures based on their presentation of post season results.

 There are very few experiments to estimate the number of natural origin juvenile produced.
 To estimate natural origin smolts we multiply the estimated escapement by 0.5 to estimate the number of female spawners, and multiply the number of female spawners by the average number of juveniles-per-female.
 The estimated average number of juveniles-per-females was 200 (Table 5).